linuslyt/289H_VLM_Explainer/README.md

 On the machine where you're hosting the backend:

 1. Clone repo
-2. Download MS COCO dataset
+2. Download MS COCO dataset.
+We used the 2014 train and val splits from <https://cocodataset.org/#download>.
-3. Download Karpathy splits
+3. Download Karpathy splits.
+The specific annotation file is no longer publicly available; we sourced it from <https://github.com/Delphboy/karpathy-splits>.
 4. Update paths: `DATA_DIR, ANNOTATION_FILE, OUT_DIR` under `src/importance_estimation.py`
 5. Install miniconda
 6. Install Packages